5 examples of AI in the contact center

 September 05, 2019

-Business intelligence greatly improves business performance, with statistics showing up to a ten-fold increase in the return-on-investment.
+Business intelligence greatly improves business operations and performance, with statistics showing up to a ten-fold increase in the return-on-investment.
 Organizations that utilize business intelligence see close to a five-time increase customer experience analysis and decision making speed.
 Conversely, failure to adopt BI has resulted in large chunks of data remaining unutilized

 There are several business intelligence techniques companies can put to use to gain valuable insights to inform decision-making.
 Here’s a look at the most common BI techniques.